Part II [Part I]

 The block-long palette is a workplace for those who practice fine art with a spray can.
-The locals call is the Wall of Fame.
+The locals call it the Wall of Fame.
 The turnover of street art along this block is sometimes so rapid that a work will be covered up by a new work within days.
-I have seen the artwork change twice in one week – sometimes in the rain!
+I have seen the artwork change twice in one week – once in the rain!

-My students split up into teams, some working on finding the (sometimes elusive) artists, and others working on the photography of the artwork.
-We interviewed local experts, painters, and a man who runs an artists’ collective adjacent to Tumblingerstraße called Bahnwärter Thiel (Railroad Man Thiel).
-The trains run alongside this neighborhood too, whizzing overhead as you walk down the highly-decorated block.
+My students split up into teams, some working on finding the sometimes-elusive artists, and others working on the photography of the artwork.
+We interviewed local experts, painters, and the man who runs an artists’ collective adjacent to Tumblingerstraße called Bahnwärter Thiel (Railroad Man Thiel).
+Trains run alongside this neighborhood too, whizzing overhead as you walk down the highly-decorated block.

 For the street art photography we practiced something I call repositioned panoramic photography.
 This is a technique I have used on several occasions in the past, and I have perfected it through practice.
 I bought a roll of string, and we tied a knot in the string every meter.
 Then my students taped that string to the sidewalk three meters away from the wall.

-With a plumb bob on the tripod, we moved the tripod and camera along that string, stopping to take a photo at every one-meter interval.
-We were shooting with a medium wide lens with careful exposures to ensure consistency.
-What we ended up with are overlapping photos of the artwork with bout 85 MB of data per shot.
+With a plumb-bob on the tripod, we moved the camera along that string, stopping to take a photo at every one-meter interval.
+We were shooting with a medium wide lens with careful (manual) exposures to ensure consistency.
+What we ended up with are overlapping photos of the artwork with about 85 MB of data per shot.

 Another team of photographers, using still cameras, photographed every nook and cranny of the street, gathering detail photos of the paint and the empty cans (the street artists are reasonably careful not to litter; they dispose of their paint cans properly – most of the time).